Luke23-45/Colorfull-Ball-with-Particle-Effect-Animation/README.md

-# Colorfull Ball with Particle Effect Animation
+# Colourful Ball with Particle Effect Animation

 A simple C++ project using SDL2 to render a bouncing ball with dynamic colors, particle effects, and a trailing rainbow effect.